The Difference Between Annual and Perennial Plants

 Shasta daisies growing on a white picket fence

-• Planting perennials that are native to your area creates the perfect habitat for pollinators and local wildlife.
+• Eco-Friendly: Choosing native perennials creates a welcoming habitat for pollinators and local wildlife.

 foxgloves along white picket fence